blessingmad/weather-web/README.md

 # Overview

-This program displaces weather information for different locations based on the user's search.
+This program displays weather information for different locations based on the user's search.